siemens/ix/packages/documentation/docs/controls/forms/forms-behavior.md

 - Con: Handling validation and error messages without a submit button can be challenging.
 - Con: Users may not have a chance to review and confirm their input before submission.

-For more information on form validation, refer to the [Validation](forms-validation.mdx) chapter.
+For more information on form validation, refer to the [validation](forms-validation.mdx) chapter.

 ## Related patterns